awlck/stellaris-stat-viewer/docs/techman/classref/parser.rst

 		A (named) integer list node.
 Example: ``hello = { 1 2 3 }``

 		.. note::
-			In game version 2.6 "Verne" (and probably all versions since then), floating-point numbers that happen to be "round" integers (like ``3.0``) are stored as integers, so a list beginning ``hello = { 1 2`` might initially be created as an integer list.
-It is legal for a floating-point number to appear in an integer list: this converts the into a floating-point number list (and all members read so far are converted to floating-point numbers).
-			Subsequent integers are converted as well.
-See :func:`Parser::fixListType`.
+			If a floating-point number is encountered within an integer list, it is assumed that the list should have been a floating-point list all along -- see :func:`Parser::fixListType`.

 	.. enumerator:: NT_INTLIST_MEMBER

 		A (nameless) integer as a member of an integer list.